-Amelia Earhart is one of the world's most celebrated aviation pioneers whose mysterious loss is still mourned today, but did you know on May 21, 1932, the record-breaking pilot landed in Ireland and stole on Donegal family's hearts.
+Each year on July 24, National Amelia Earhart Day honors the achievements of the famous and celebrated pilot on the date of her birth.
+Did you know on May 21, 1932, the record-breaking pilot landed in Ireland and stole one Donegal family's heart.

-On May 21, in 1932, Amelia Earhart became the first women to fly solo, non-stop across the Atlantic Ocean landing in Donegal.
+On May 21, in 1932, Amelia Earhart became the first woman to fly solo, non-stop across the Atlantic Ocean landing in Donegal.

 The feat had been famously achieved by Charles Lindberg, five years previously, when he flew from New York to Paris.